Vector of hand-drawn fern or koru

 Kia ora I am Christine .
 I have been working at Surrey Park Early Learning Centre since 1996.
 I am a registered kaiako with a Bachelor of Teaching in ECE.
 I am the Team Leader in this room.
 I have 3 delightful children who keep me very busy and entertained.
 I work from Monday to Thursday.

-My name is Lisa and I have worked at this centre since 1999.
+My name is Lisa and I have worked at Surrey Park since 1999.

 I am passionate about providing respectful, quality education for children in their early years.
 I enjoy working in partnership with families/whānau, with a strong emphasis on building whakawhanautanga / relationships.